Aggregating in Pandas

 About Pympler

 Note that Pympler prints accurate sizes by traversing the object and summing up attribute sizes for all descendant attributes.
-This is unlike sys.getsizeof, which does not perform a deep traversal of an object and its attributes, especially for user defined classes.
+This is unlike sys.getsizeof, which doesn’t perform a deep traversal of an object and its attributes, especially for user defined classes.

 from sys import getsizeof